1967–68 St. John's Redmen basketball team

 The 1967–68 St. John's Redmen basketball team represented St. John's University during the 1967–68 NCAA Division I men's basketball season.
 The team was coached by Lou Carnesecca in his third year at the school.
 St. John's home games were played at Alumni Hall and Madison Square Garden.

+St. John's qualified for the NCAA tournament, where they lost to Davidson in the opening round of their East regional.